hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 `$ grep NNNNNNNNNN Mov10_oe_1.subset.fq | wc -l`

-Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.
+Redirecting is not super intuitive, but it's powerful for stringing together these different commands, so you can do whatever you need to do.

 The philosophy behind these commands is that none of them really do anything all that impressive.
-BUT when you start chaining them together, you can do some really powerful things really efficiently.
+BUT when you start chaining them together, you can do some really powerful things efficiently.
 If you want to be proficient at using the shell, you must learn to become proficient with the pipe and redirection operators:
 `|`, `>`, `>>`.